apache/iceberg/site/docs/spark.md

 GROUP BY uuid
 ```

 In dynamic mode, this will replace any partition with rows in the `SELECT` result.
-Because the date of all rows is restricted 1 July, only hours of that day will be replaced.
+Because the date of all rows is restricted to 1 July, only hours of that day will be replaced.

 #### Static overwrite